parallelspec/obsidian/Contemporary Korea/A2 - Oral presentation reesearch.md

 With that being said, the majority of BTS' production since 2013 has been handled by its CEO Hitman and PDogg - both ethnically Korean.
 However we will need to delve more into what type of songs BTS makes to make a conclusion.

 next slide bts and inspo
 BTS is K-POP group who's initial focus was on hip-hop: both RM and Suga met each other in underground rap circles before they joined BTS, and j-hope was also (and still is!) a keen rapper.
-It is then little surprise that some of the inspirations BTS listed early on their career were all hip-hop artist - Nas, Kanye West, Kendrick Lamar and Drake just ot name a few.
+It is then little surprise that some of the inspirations BTS listed early on their career were all hip-hop artists - Nas, Kanye West, Kendrick Lamar and Drake just to name a few.
+It is extremely important to note hip-hop is an intrinsitcally American musical genre - stemming from the African-Americans in the 1980s. his follows a trend of KPOP-Artists

+BTS were also inspired by Korean acts - Epik High and Seo Taiji and Boys.
+These, whilst Korean, were both hip-hop artists inspired by Western music.
+Then again, perhaps the meaning of being Korean is changing - what does it mean to be Korean?

+In terms of music styles, BTS were hip-hop focused at the start of their careers, but have gradually shifted to a more pop-vibrant sound that fit better with the rest of the industry at hte time.
+In the present day, Butter and Dynamite are both top hit pop records.

+Lyrics
+BTS is one of the few groups that actively write all their songs - one of the reasons why they are very popular.
+In particular, a song called Ddaeng, featuring J-Hope, RM and Suga features many Korean aspects, but formulated into a hip-hop song.
+The first lines of the song - One eight one three three eight, dANG! refer to a Korean card game called Seotda.
+Foreign listeners, ev